foreverfl/vscode/docs/terminal/shell-integration.md

 ## Run recent command

-The **Terminal: Run Recent Command** command surfaces history from various sources in a Quick Pick, providing similar functionality to a shell's reverse search (`kbstyle(Ctrl+R)`).
+The **Terminal: Run Recent Command** command surfaces history from various sources in a Quick Pick, providing similar functionality to a shell's reverse search (`Ctrl+R`).
 The sources are the current session's history, previous session history for this shell type and the common shell history file.

 ![The "run recent command" command shows a quick pick with previously run commands that can be filtered similar to the go to file command](images/shell-integration/recent-command.png)